Explanations of items in the income statement

 As in the previous year, German corporate income tax was levied at 15% – irrespective of whether the result was retained or distributed.
 In addition, a solidarity surcharge of 5.5% is imposed on the assessed corporate income tax.

-In addition to taxes on the current result, current income taxes include non-period tax income of € 49k (prior year: tax expenses of € 4,579k).
+In addition to taxes on the current result, current income taxes include non-period tax income of € 30,806k (prior year: € 49k).

 Deferred taxes are recognized for tax loss carryforwards, interest carryforwards, and temporary differences if it is probable that taxable profit will be available against which the deductible temporary difference can be utilized.